The question of how to make sense of the quantum world continues to

 have tended to side with Einstein against Bohr in rejecting the orthodox view,

-opting instead to investigate various proposals - hidden variable theories, modal interpretations - designed to resolve the conceptual problems and restore an
+opting instead to investigate various proposals - hidden variable theories, many worlds - designed to resolve the conceptual problems and restore an

 observer-independent or realist interpretation of the theory.